DomLangridge/t2k-user-scripts/README.md

 `OAGenWeightsApps/slurm_scripts` - Slurm job submission scripts for OAGenWeightsApps

 `OAGenWeightsApps/misc_scripts` - Any other scripts I've used for OAGenWeightsApps and/or T2K OA ND upgrade related things

-### NextCloud

-Scripts for uploading to / downloading from NextCloud.
-You'll need to add a valid username/password to the file before you can run it.

 ### Useful_Temp_Files